10 Principles Of Mindset

 That’s only going to happen if we continue to try to chase excellence and keep learning and growing.

-“This is the process—acknowledging where you are, identifying where you want to be, and breaking it down into pieces.
+[click_to_tweet tweet=”“This is the process—acknowledging where you are, identifying where you want to be, and breaking it down into pieces.
 Excellence is a matter of steps.
-Excel at this one, then that one, and then the one after that.”Click To Tweet
+Excel at this one, then that one, and then the one after that.”” quote=”“This is the process—acknowledging where you are, identifying where you want to be, and breaking it down into pieces.
+Excellence is a matter of steps.
+Excel at this one, then that one, and then the one after that.””]

 So there you have it, the 10 principles I put into mindset and mindset can mean different things to different people and maybe in a few years, my 10 principles will be different.